 What if I am ‘on the brink’ of divorce and can’t decide to stay or go?

 If one of you is uncertain about whether you want to remain in the marriage or to separate, this is called a ‘mixed agenda’.
-This can be a difficult place to start couples therapy so I offer an alternative approach for this situation called a Decision Intensive.
-This is a 2-hour intensive session combining a blend of couple and individual time.
+This can be a difficult place to start couples therapy so I offer an alternative approach for this situation called Discernment Counselling.
+We would start with a 2-3 hour Decision Intensive, combining a blend of couple and individual time.
 This process is not about ‘fixing’ your problems but is designed to first help you understand how you got to this point and to then gain clarity and confidence about the decisions you are now faced with together.

 What if we have no big problems but something is missing?